TezBaydu/Resume-project/readme.md

-Welcome !
+# Welcome !

-This Readme file will contain general requirements for a Readme file, the ux requirements as the project is being worked on and a step by step update of the project as it is being worked on.
+This Readme file will contain general project requirements and updates throughout the journey of the project.

-It will be constantly updated through the journey of the project.
+## A general description of the project

-# General Readme requirements #
+To create an informative and visually pleasing site, *utilising HTML and CSS*, displaying various attributes of Tez Baydu in a resume style format.

-## A general description of the project ##
+This with the aim to increase peer network, partnership collaboration and employability.
-To go through the various UX stages and create a resume site as followed via Code Institutes LMS.
+Main target audience are employers and partnering collaborators.

-## The project status ##
+## The project status
     Stages of which project is at currently: Strategy

 Planned changes and the development direction: Business Objectives understood and considering content and function specifications.
 Going to go throught LMS course.

-    Indication of completion date of the project: 23rd Jan 2021
+    Indication of completion date of the project: tbc

 ## Requirements on the development environment for integration
     Github 2021 - Repository: ResumeTezBaydu-project